Best Light for Seedlings

 So you don't have to spend a fortune, you can use old cheap shop lights (4 ft. garage T-8 flourescent light fixtures) and they will still work great for starting seeds!

 If you're using basic fluorescent lights, it is good to keep the lights close.
-We like to start them out at 2 to 4 inches above the top of the soil and as the seedlings grow, we move them up.
+We like to start them out at 2 to 4 inches above the top of the soil and as the seedlings grow taller, we move the lights up to keep them about 4-6" away from the seedlings.

 We have a couple of old fluorescent light Aerogardens that work great for starting pepper seeds (see photo above and at the top of this post), we use a seedling starter tray with 50 pods and it works great to start 50 different pepper plants!
 The only downside is that they need to be transplanted pretty soon after they start getting their real leaves as the seedling tray sponges are quite narrow so the roots start to get stuck if you leave them in too long.